 43. A written determination of non-responsibility of a bidder or offeror may include, but not be limited to, the unreasonable failure of a bidder or offeror to promptly supply information in connection with an inquiry with respect to responsibility.
-A finding of non-responsibility shall constitute grounds for rejection of the bid or offeror.
 A finding of non-responsibility shall not be construed as a violation of the rights of any person.